welschmoor/welschmoor/README.md

 GitHub for personal Projects

-I hope with the newest ES version of JavaScript they teach it how to breathe, so I can hold it under water long enough for it to stop wiggling.
+I hope with the newest ES version of JavaScript they teach it how to breathe, so I can hold it under water long enough until it stops wiggling.

 <!--
 **welschmoor/welschmoor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.